-Destin Daniel Cretton expands his 2008 short of the same name into a feature film, one of the indie highlights of 2013.
+Destin Daniel Cretton expands his 2008 short of the same name into a feature length film, Short Term 12, and one of the highlights of indie cinema in 2013.

-Critics were upset when this intriguing indie was rejected by the Sundance Film Fest for no apparent reasons–it received its world premiere at Austin’s SXSW, in March.
-The film was released theatrically in Augus, but grossed only $1 million at the box-office.
+Some critics were upset when this intriguing indie was rejected by the Sundance Film Fest–it received its world premiere at Austin’s SXSW, in March.
+The film was released theatrically in August, but, again inexplicably, grossed only $1 million at the box-office.

-The best reviewed film of the year–according to Rotten Tomatoes, it has 98 percent favorable reviews–Short Term 12 is released on DVD on January 14.
-You should watch this well directed and well acted drama, which deserves attention for its sharp observations about a little-known phenomenon.
+One of the year’s best reviewed films–according to Rotten Tomatoes, it has 98 percent approval–Short Term 12 is now released on DVD on January 14.
+You should watch this well directed, well acted drama, which deserves attention for its sharp observations about a little-known phenomenon.

-The tale depicts the daily routines (joys and pains and struggles) of couple of compassionate twentysomething couple, contending with some unexpected life developments while working as supervisors at a home for at-risk teens–what some refer to as underprivileged or troubled adolescents.
+The tale depicts the daily routines (joys and pains and struggles) of a compassionate twentysomething couple, contending with some unexpected events, while working as supervisors at a home for at-risk teens–referred to by the media as underprivileged or troubled adolescents.

-The likable protagonist, Grace (Brie Larson), is a sensitive woman, dedicating her life to helping kids who have slipped through the cracks of the more formal educational systems.
+The likable protagonist, Grace (Brie Larson), is a sensitive woman, dedicating her life to helping kids who have slipped through the cracks of the educational systems.
 Though fully committed to her job and in love with kindhearted co-worker Mason (John Gallagher Jr.), she’s still struggling to make sense of her own troubled past, a problem that gets aggravated when she learns that her life is about to change forever.
-It turns out that she is pregnant, but she is not sure when and how to tell Mason, and whether or not to keep the baby.
+When she is pregnant, but she is not sure when and how to tell Mason, and whether or not to keep the baby.

-The social dynamics of the place are changed with the arrival of two outsiders.
-The first is a new worker named Nate (Rami Malek), who on his very first day gets into conflict when he innocently describes his goal as helping “underprivileged” kids, a term that offends the senior resident, Marcus, a black teenager about to leave the place.
+The place’s social dynamics are changed with the arrival of two outsiders.
+The first is a new worker named Nate (Rami Malek), who, on his very first day, gets into conflict.
+Rather innocently, he describes his goal as helping “underprivileged” kids, a term that offends the senior resident, Marcus, a black teenager about to leave the place.

 Credits